dtenny/clojdt/README.md

 # jdt

 Seriously, these aren't the tools you're looking for.
-I'm just messing around, think of this as a ~/.clojurerc in progress, hosted on github repository because I'm too cheap to pay for a private one to keep my bits in the cloud.
+I'm just messing around.
+Think of this as a ~/.clojurerc in progress and hosted on github to learn github-ish things.

 ## Usage